lmeri/cybersecuritybase-project/README.md

 ### Cross-Site Scripting / XSS (A3)
 #### Issue:
-Cross-Site Scripting vulnerability occurs whenever a user can feed questionable data to the application without proper validation.
+XSS vulnerability occurs whenever a user can feed questionable data to the application without proper validation.
 Currently it is possible to pass malicious content to this application by entering it to the form’s email field.
 It could then be executed by other users with unpleasant consequences.

 #### Steps to reproduce:
 1. Open localhost:8080/ in the browser